ARMmbed/mbed-os-5-docs/docs/porting/connectivity/CellularInterface.md

 - Use the IP stack on the cellular module (AT mode).
 - Use the LWIP stack on Mbed OS (PPP mode).

 A modem can support both the AT and PPP modes, but an application developer needs to select at compile time which mode should be used.
-PPP and/or AT mode selection is made in the application's `mbed_app.json` configuration file using the `lwip.ppp-enabled` flag.
+PPP and AT mode selection occur in the application's `mbed_app.json` configuration file using the `lwip.ppp-enabled` flag.

 If the modem supports PPP mode, you can use the LWIP stack to handle sockets and IP connectivity for your modem.
 If your cellular module has an IP stack, you need to implement AT commands to control network sockets.
 For example implementations of a socket adaptation, look in `features/cellular/framework/targets`.